GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/getstarted/tut-reading-time/index.md

         └── icon-128.png
 ```

-If you rather download the complete source code, it is available on [Github][gh-reading-time].
+If you rather download the complete source code, it is available on [Github][github-reading-time].

 ## Build the extension {: #build }